-Genital warts are a type of sexually transmitted disease (STD).
+Genital warts are a type of sexually transmitted infection.
 The disease causes small bumps or growths (warts) to form in and around your genitals and perianal area.
 Genital warts may also cause mild bleeding, discomfort and a burning sensation.

 Pinworms (threadworms) are tiny white or light gray worms.
 Pinworms are parasites, which means they depend on other living things (hosts) to get nutrients so they can grow and multiply.
 Parasites cause harm to their hosts.